vulkomilev/oumi/docs/resources/datasets/pretraining_datasets.md

 - Configuring sequence packing if specified
 - Handling dataset mixtures if multiple datasets are defined

-## Adding a New Pretraining Dataset
+## Adding a New Pre-training Dataset

-All pretraining datasets in Oumi are subclasses of {py:class}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset`.
+All pre-training datasets in Oumi are subclasses of {py:class}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset`.

-This class extends {py:class}`~oumi.core.datasets.iterable_dataset.BaseIterableDataset` to offer functionality specific to pretraining tasks.
+This class extends {py:class}`~oumi.core.datasets.iterable_dataset.BaseIterableDataset` to offer functionality specific to pre-training tasks.

 ```{note}
 The {py:class}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset` is an abstract base class.
 You should implement your specific dataset by subclassing it and overriding the {py:meth}`~oumi.core.datasets.iterable_dataset.BasePretrainingIterableDataset.transform` method.